 PhD Candidate | Department of Biology | University of Vermont

-The theory of sex ratios aims to explain how Natural Selection has shaped the ratios of males to females that we see in nature.
-Below is a brief introduction to two models of sex ratio theory that have been applied to malaria parasites: Fisherian Sex Ratio Theory and Hamilton's Local Mate Competition.
+Below the video is a more in depth introduction to two models from sex ratio theory that have been applied to malaria parasites: Fisherian Sex Ratio Theory and Hamilton's Local Mate Competition.
 Each section describes the predictions of the models and includes a general example to show how the sex ratio of a population can influence the fitness of individuals.

 Fisherian Sex Ratio Theory

 "...the total reproductive value of the males in [a generation of offspring] is exactly equal to the total value of all the females, because each sex must supply half the ancestry of all future generations of the species.
 From this it follows that the sex ratio will so adjust itself, under the influence of Natural Selection, that the total parental expenditure incurred in respect of children of each sex, shall be equal."
 (Fisher, The Genetical Theory of Natural Selection, 1935)

 The first model of sex ratio theory is generally attributed to Fisher (1935) and is commonly referred to as "Fisherian Sex Ratio Theory", but a similar argument was proposed by Darwin in 1871, and a mathematical model of the fitness consequences of sex ratio was developed by Karl Düsing in 1884.